Thursday, July 28

 Learn facts about Massachusetts for kids.

 Have you ever visited Massachusetts before?
-Maybe you live there?
+You could live there.
 Whichever it may be, you can discover some cool facts about Massachusetts here!
 I love to learn cool facts about all of the different states.
 I would love to share some of those facts with you!
-Every Thursday I will be posting cool facts about each of the fifty states in the United States.
+Every Thursday, I will post cool facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Maryland.
-This week we are posting cool facts about Massachusetts.
-You will learn facts about Massachusetts's state flag, bird, and many other state facts.
+Last week, we posted facts about Maryland.
+This week, we are posting cool facts about Massachusetts.
+You will learn about Massachusetts's state flag, bird, and other facts.
 Only 29 more states to go!

 Massachusetts famous person alert: